11-year-old Steven was the victim of an unthinkable crime. But now he is finding slow healing through the rallying of community.

 Today, Steven is finding newfound stability in Ecuador.
-With the hope of living closer to medical and psychological care, Steven and his sister moved several hours away from his hometown and enrolled at a new school and Compassion centre.
+With the hope of living closer to medical care, Steven and his sister moved several hours away from his hometown and enrolled at a new school and Compassion centre.

 Steven is finding restoration in his new community, eager to establish new connections and get back to his old self.
 He is still bravely facing all the therapies, check-ups and treatments necessary for a full recovery, as well as meeting with a mentor to give him on-on-one support as he journeys into adolescence.

-Steven has been able to journey back periodically to his hometown without fear, talking about his experience boldly with others.
+Steven has been able to journey back periodically to his hometown without fear, talking about his experience with others.
 He doesn’t feel afraid—but instead, feels supported and safe in the company of his family, his church and Compassion, his lifelong fan club.

 Road to Reconciliation